Public Healthcare & Services in Finland

 If you are pregnant and do not have a partner to support you, you can receive support for instance from The Federation of Mother and Child Homes and Shelters.
 Families receive support in relation to parenthood and life management.
 Mothers are welcome while they are pregnant or when they have already given birth.

-The Association of Single Guardians and Joint Guardians > Divorce in Finland has information on divorce, visitation rights, child support and custody in Finland
+The Association of Single Guardians and Joint Guardians: Finnish-only Information on divorce, visitation rights, maintenance / child support and custody in Finland

 See also: Infopankki > Living in Finland > Family